fmillion-mnsu/cs480-f23/SYLLABUS.md

 In this course, I encourage you to ask your peers and utilize available online resources for assistance with projects and homework.
 However, such assistance must not include sharing or copying of code or solutions.
 All code you submit for your projects or assignments must be written by you alone.
 Here are some examples:

-* Helping your classmate understand why their syntax is causing a compilation error is OK; fixing it for them or providing a copy of your code to your classmate is not.
+* Helping your classmate or another group understand why their syntax is causing a compilation error is OK; fixing it for them or providing a copy of your code to your classmate is not.
-* Asking a classmate or online forum a question about why your code is not doing what you expect it to, and receiving answers guiding you to a solution that you implement yourself, is OK; asking someone to fix the code *for* you or simply provide you with working code is not.
+* Asking a classmate, group or online forum a question about why your code is not doing what you expect it to, and receiving answers guiding you to a solution that you implement yourself, is OK; asking someone to fix the code *for* you or simply provide you with working code that you will use as-is is not.
 * Studying code online to learn how something is done and then implementing that solution in your own way is OK (as long as you understand and can explain your code); copying and pasting large amounts of code verbatim or with only very minimal changes is not.
 * **Artificial Intelligence Policy:** I treat code generated with artificial intelligence the same way I treat code obtained from a human-generated source (website post, book, classmate&hellip;).
-In other words, you *may* ask an AI system for assistance with your code and you may study code generated by the AI for ideas; however, you may ***not*** copy code provided by an AI engine verbatim or with only very minimal modification.
+In other words, you *may* ask an AI system for assistance with your code and you *may* study code generated by the AI for ideas; however, you ***may not*** copy code provided by an AI engine verbatim or with only very minimal modification.
 As with any code you submit, you must fully understand and be able to defend your code.

 > I exercise common sense in enforcing these policies.
 For example, if you discover that there is one single well-established strategy for accomplishing a given generic task and a template implementing that method is provided, and coding an alternative strategy would be excessively awkward or would create other secondary issues (e.g. insecure code, slower performance, etc.), then using such a template is not considered "copying and pasting large amounts of code verbatim".
 >